gaultier/blog/optimization-tales-cockroachdb-part1.md

   FROM ...
 ```

-I was midly suprised to see no change in latency from that.
+I was mildly surprised to see no change in latency from that.
 After inspecting the plan and the table schema, this is for a simple reason: the index used in the second step of the query is the primary index which stores `(identity_id ASC, id ASC)`. `address` is not part of this index, so the whole row has to be fetched from the table.
 We could change this index to make it store this column: `CREATE INDEX ...
 STORING (address)` to avoid that extra fetch.
 But modifying the primary index of a big table in production is slightly risky, so it would need some careful consideration.

 Still, with this optimization, we: